rob-mosher/metacontext-protocol/README.md

 ## Development

+### Schema Evolution

+For detailed information about how MCP schemas evolve and adapt, see our [Schema Evolution Guide](docs/schema-evolution.md).

+### Evolution Patterns

+Learn about how we track and document growth patterns in our [Evolution Patterns Guide](docs/evolution-patterns.md).

 ### Contributing

 We welcome contributions that enhance MCP's ability to bridge different forms of intelligence and preserve rich context.
 Our community thrives on: